zuzak/zephyr/README.md

 Posts will be displayed in reverse ASCIIbetical order: so you should call the first post ``000-foo.md``, the second ``001-bar.md``, and so on.

+A zephyr breeze is a westerly wind; the Greek god of which was Zephyrus (and the Roman, Favonicus).
+It serves as a suitably pretentious project name.

 ## Dates
 You should add the publication date and time in